sindresorhus/alfy/readme.md

 ## Debugging

 When developing your workflow it can be useful to be able to debug it when something is not working.
 This is when the [workflow debugger](https://www.alfredapp.com/help/workflows/advanced/debugger/) comes in handy.
 You can find it in your workflow view in Alfred.
-Press the insect icon to open it.
+Press the inspect icon to open it.
 It will show you the plain text output of `alfy.output()` and anything you log with `alfy.log()`:

 ```js
 const unicorn = getUnicorn();